Disaster Unemployment Assistance

-Individuals who become ill or injured and cannot work, may be eligible for Disability Insurance benefits.
-Most California workers are covered under the State Disability Insurance program.
-Covered workers fund this program through a deduction from their wages, and can receive approximately 55 percent of their lost wages, for up to one year, while unable to work.
-Application forms are available online.
-For more information, contact 1-800-480-3287.
+If you become ill or injured and cannot work, you may be eligible for Disability Insurance (DI) benefits.
+Most California workers are covered under the State Disability Insurance (SDI) program which is funded through employee payroll deductions.

 Individuals with current claims for benefits, who are unable to receive their Disability Insurance payments at their home due to the disaster or emergency, should contact their local post office.

 I need help in finding a job.

 The Employment Development Department (EDD) provides a comprehensive range of employment services in partnership with other organizations.
 Refer to Jobs.
 For additional information on job search assistance, online job listings, workshops, information on wages and trends, and other employment and training services within your community, contact your local America’s Job Center of CaliforniaSM (formerly known as One-Stop Career Centers).
 Another job search tool is California’s online resource, CalJOBSSM.

 How do I find out more?

-In a disaster or emergency, EDD offices within the One-Stop Career Centers that are considered accessible and do not pose a health or safety threat to staff and the public will remain open.
-It is recommended that anyone seeking assistance from their local America’s Job Center of CaliforniaSM (formerly known as One-Stop Career Centers), call the facility first to confirm hours of operation.
+In a disaster or emergency, EDD offices within America’s Job Center of CaliforniaSM that are considered accessible and do not pose a health or safety threat to staff and the public will remain open.
+It is recommended that anyone seeking assistance from their local America’s Job Center of CaliforniaSM, call the facility first to confirm hours of operation.

 In some disaster areas, local assistance centers will be setup to combine the resources of local, state, federal, and voluntary agencies.
-For more disaster assistance information and available resources, please visit the California Office of Emergency Services (CalOES), Individual Assistance website or contact at 916-845-8510 or visit the website.
+For more disaster assistance information and available resources, please visit the California Office of Emergency Services (CalOES), Individual Assistance website or contact at 916-845-8149.

 Victims and Family Assistance, Other Resources . . .